Elvis10ten/elvis10ten.github.io/content/posts/2022-09-09-bitcoin/index.md

 -----

 1. No mechanism exists to make payments over a communications channel (the internet) without a trusted third party (a financial institution).
-2. Inherent weaknesses of the trust based model:
+2. Inherent weaknesses of the trust-based model:
-    * Precludes completely **non-reversible transactions** because financial institutions have to mediate disputes.
+    * It precludes completely **non-reversible transactions** because financial institutions have to mediate disputes.
-    * Consequently, permits **buyers fraud** because of a loss of ability to make non-reversible payments for non­reversible services.
+    * Consequently, it permits **buyers fraud** because of a loss of ability to make non-reversible payments for non­reversible services.
-    * Impedes **micropayments** because mediation cost increases transaction costs.
+    * It impedes **micropayments** because mediation cost increases transaction costs.
-3. A solution: An electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other (i.e peer-to-peer) without the need for a trusted third party.
+3. A solution: An electronic payment system based on cryptographic proof instead of trust, which allows any two willing parties to transact directly with each other (i.e peer-to-peer) without the need for a trusted third party.

 ## Solutions to electronic payment system concerns
 ### a.
 Forgery